Flask-Finance/contracts/README.md

 - In terms of the lock-up period, it is defined as a constant value `lockUpPeriod` of 30 days in the provided code.
 The **isLockUpPeriodFinished** function compares the difference between the current timestamp and the staking timestamp to determine if the lock-up period has passed for a specific user.
 This check is used in the unstake function to ensure users can only unstake their tokens after the lock-up period has ended.

 # TokenContract
-A contract enabling the creation, management, and transfer of liquid tokens - representing tangible assets within a blockchain ecosystem.
+Enables the creation, management, and transfer of liquid tokens - representing tangible assets within a blockchain ecosystem.

 - **constructor():** Initializes the contract by setting the name, symbol, decimals, and totalSupply of the token.
 - **transfer(address to, uint256 value):** Updates the balances correctly and call the `stakingContract.updateBalances` function if the stakingContract is set.